Hamza-Maa/Horizal_Pro_Privacy_Policy/README.md

 ### 1.2 Uploaded Content:
 - Books or content you upload to the App for selection, summarization, translation, chatting, or enhanced design interactions.

-### 1.3 Usage Data:
-- Information about how you use the App, such as features accessed, books selected, summaries or translations created, and chatbot interactions.

 ### 1.4 Device Information:
 - Data about your device, such as device model, operating system, unique device identifiers, and app version.

 ### 1.5 Location Information (if enabled):
-- Approximate location based on your IP address or device settings, used to provide language and regional customizations.
+- Approximate location based on your IP address or device settings, used to access pay method for signup.

 ## 2. How We Use Your Information
 We use your information to: